When I started thinking about getting into colored pencils, I didn’t give much thought to whether or not I needed a full set of colored pencils.

 So Do I Need a Full Set of Colored Pencils or Not?

-The plain and simple truth is that most of us are capable of making great art with as few as one color.
+The plain and simple truth is that most of us are capable of making great art with just one color.
 Don’t believe me?
 Ever seen phenomenal graphite and charcoal drawings?

-It’s even possible with draw great colored pencil work with only a handful of pencils.
+It’s possible with create great colored pencil work with a handful of pencils.

-Why Wouldn’t I Want to Get a Full Set of Colored Pencils?
+Why Wouldn’t I Want a Full Set of Colored Pencils?

-The biggest reason most of us don’t buy full sets is cost.
-The initial investment can be substantial if you’re interested in higher quality pencils.
-I just bought a full set of Faber-Castell Polychromos for $161 and change.
-That was a huge amount of money for me and it took a considerable amount of effort to talk myself into the expense.
+Cost is the biggest reason most of us don’t buy full sets.
+The initial investment is substantial if you want higher quality pencils.
+My full set of Faber-Castell Polychromos cost $161 and change when I bought them.
+That was a huge amount of money at the time.

 However, I strongly recommend you start out with the best tools you can—beginning with pencils and paper—so the only option is to buy smaller sets or get a few pencils as open stock.